The Dietary Benefits of Eating Insects

 Insect bars are a tasty, portable, high-protein snack you can enjoy on the go or after your workout.
-Companies like Exo, Chapul and Sens Foods make insect protein and energy bars.
+Companies like Chapul, Sens Foods, and Exo (find more info on their site here!) make insect protein and energy bars.
 These companies make it easy to find ones you love by offering sample packs of different flavors: blueberry-vanilla, peanut butter and chocolate, or coconut and ginger with lime, anyone?

 For the adventurous eater, flavored or chocolate-covered roasted insects are another option.
 The more cautious snacker may prefer insect chips, similar to potato or corn chips.

 TASTE TESTS – REFLECTING OUR COMMITMENT TO OUR READERS

 I’ll admit, I just couldn’t eat anything that still looked like a creepy-crawly, so I ordered cricket powder online.
 Made from crushed crickets, it’s dark brown and looks similar to cocoa powder.
 The flavor was bland and slightly nutty.

 I tried the cricket powder in smoothie and banana bread recipes.
 For the smoothie, I blended the cricket powder with ice, mango, pineapple chunks, fresh pear and orange and lime juices.
 It was fruity and delicious.
 The powder darkened the color of the smoothie.